 Finely chop the macadamia nuts (but we can also leave them whole), fry them slightly dry and sprinkle them on the salad.

 Thanks to nuts and avocado, the salad is rich in quality fats; add a little olive oil for possible flavouring.

 We can use daisies or dandelion flowers for decoration.

 Sprouted mung beans are a rich nutritional source of protein, B vitamins, potassium, magnesium, calcium, iron and other important substances.
 According to Chinese dietetics, we classify them as an element of water.
 Due to their refreshing to cool nature, we recommend including them in your diet in the summer months.
 Due to their taste neutrality (slightly sweet taste), mung sprouts can be used in almost any salad.

 Sweet pear – avocado

-According to the Chinese dietetics, avocado (the fruit of the sweet pear) belongs to the element of the earth, it has a slightly sweet taste and a refreshing nature, it replenishes blood and yin.
-Harmonizes the liver, moisturizes the lungs and intestines.
+According to Chinese dietetics, avocado (the fruit of the sweet pear) belongs to the element of the earth, it has a slightly sweet taste and a refreshing nature, and it replenishes blood and yin.
+Harmonizes the liver, and moisturizes the lungs and intestines.
 It is very nutritionally rich, especially in minerals (potassium, copper, magnesium, phosphorus) and vitamins (C, E, K, H, B3 and B5), the pulp contains quality fats in the form of fatty acids (oil, palmitic and linoleic).
 Due to its high protein content, it is also recommended for breastfeeding mothers.
 It is used to support the treatment of ulcers and has beneficial effects on the skin.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.